SoupCat-Py/NMS-Layline-Calculator/README.md

 ## Message to Apple Users from Soup:

-We do not currently have access to an Apple Silicon Mac, so if you have one and you know what you're doing, I would greatly appreciate it if you made a build for ARM architecture. :)
+We do not currently have access to an Apple Silicon Mac, so if you have one and you know what you're doing, I would greatly appreciate it if you made a build for ARM architecture. :) <br />
+I can provide the command I used to build the .py into a .app, but I'm not entirely sure if it makes an ARM application as oppposed to an x86_64 one.

 ---